+CHARLOTTE, N.C. -- As part of a chainwide revamping of its rotisserie chicken program, Harris Teeter here has begun pricing its rotisserie chickens by the each instead of by the pound.
 It is a step that industry observers have said retailers should take in order to compete better with the likes of Boston Market, Kenny Rogers and other restaurant chains that offer takeout meals built around roasted chickens.
 The goal is to get "more restaurant-like" and thus more directly comparable to those ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been granted free access to SN we ask that you register now.
 We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.